theislab/scCODA_reproducibility/README.md

 1. Navigate to the parent directory of `scCODA_reproducibility`

-2.  a) Download the benchmark data and results from **TODO!!!!** and unpack them here
+2.  a) Download the benchmark data and results from [zenodo](https://doi.org/10.5281/zenodo.4305907) and unpack them here

     **or**